vuestorefront/vue-storefront/packages/core/docs/advanced/calling-platform-api.md

 $ct.api.getProduct({ id: 1 })
 ```

-In the example above we have accessed the API-client for commercetools (Each integration has dedicated tag name, look at [context docs](/advanced/context)) and we called function `getProduct`.
+In the example above we access the API-client for `commercetools` and call `getProduct` function.
+Each integration has a dedicated tag name - for more information see [context docs](/advanced/context).